Persistent genital arousal disorder (PGAD) is characterized by unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

 Psychological treatment such as Cognitive Behavioral Therapy (CBT) can help women identify their triggers and can also provide some coping mechanisms and distraction techniques to manage the physical symptoms of the PGAD.

 CBT can also help in managing the stress, anxiety, and depression that often accompany and worsen this condition.
-In severe cases, electroconvulsive therapy (ECT) has also been shown to make a positive impact.
+In severe cases, electroconvulsive therapy (ECT) has also

 A person with PGAD may physically manage the pain and discomfort by applying ice to the pelvic area or taking an ice bath.
 A variety of topical painkilling agents is also available.
 Topical applications can be applied to the skin to help the relief of symptoms.

 In ECT, small electrical charges are passed through the brain of a sedated patient.
 These trigger rapid changes in brain chemistry to treat a psychological symptom.

 Prescribed medication or changes in medication can help to manage the condition.